pickleat/portfolio/src/pages/posts/Beginner-Javascript-Wesbos.md

 ## Day 26 Targets, Bubbling, Propagation and Capture
 `event.pressure` works on touchscreen devices!

-The difference between `event.target` and `event.currentTarget` is `currentTarget` is the specific element clicked, and `target` can be an event that has been bubbled up to by a child element.
+The difference between `event.target` and `event.currentTarget` is `currentTarget` is the specific element clicked, and `target` can be an event that has been bubbled up by a child element.
 ```html
 <script>
   function whoFiredTheEvent(event) {